asantoss/web_portfolio/README.md

 ### Netlify

-This is sight is deployes on netlify!
+This is site is deployed on netlify!

 ## Resources